Flavio78/my-first-angular-project/README.md

 ## Git settings

-renamed branch from master to main
+renamed branch from master to main also in origin